What Anne Arundel County teens think about smoking:

 Tobacco sales and e-cigarette marketing to teens is big business:

 - Cigarette and smokeless tobacco companies spend billions of dollars each year to market their products.
-The money cigarette and smokeless tobacco companies spent in 2019 on U.S. marketing amounted to about $22.5 million each day, or about $25 for every person (adults and children) in the United States per year.
+The money cigarette and smokeless tobacco companies spent in 2022 on U.S. marketing amounted to about $23.5 million each day or about $26 for every person (adults and children) in the U.S. per year.

 - Tobacco companies intensely market to teens.
 Why?
 To find replacement smokers for those who die or quit.